tacker66/mpfritzconn/README.md

 # mpfritzconn

-A minimalistic solution to connect to an AVM FritzBox using MicroPython
+A minimalistic solution to connect to an AVM FritzBox using MicroPython.

 FritzBox API:
   - https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf